 It performs a vital function by ensuring that the crankshaft and the camshaft rotate in synchronisation.

 If it cracks, tears or snaps, it can cause a whole heap of expensive engine damage.

 With older cars, this usually means they won’t be worth repairing.

 There’s no ‘one size fits all’ rule when it comes to how frequently a cambelt should be changed, as a lot depends on the car.

 Most manufacturers suggest either a time- or mileage-based change, depending on which comes first.
 There’s a lot of variation between both manufacturers and engines when it comes to when a change is due.
 This could range from 40,000 miles up to 100,000 miles, and from four years up to ten years.
 The vehicle handbook will specify the change frequency, and let you know if a cambelt change is due when your car’s next serviced.

-If the Cambelt Breaks
+If the Cambelt Fails

-If in fact, your belt does break, the type of engine you have will determine how much collateral damage occurs when the cambelt breaks.
+If your belt does break, the type of engine you have will determine how much collateral damage occurs when the cambelt breaks.
 In interference engines, a belt break could cause severe valve damage and damage to other engine parts.
 Noninterference, also known as a “free-wheeling” engine, typically doesn’t suffer as much damage.
-But it will still cost you quite a bit to replace the cambelt once it’s broken and other parts that were damaged when the belt broke.
+But it will still cost you quite a bit to replace the cambelt once it’s broken and other parts that were damaged when the belt failed.